scipy/scipy.org/www/about.rst

 Quality assurance:

 * nose_, a framework for testing Python code, being phased out in preference for pytest_.
+* numpydoc_, a standard and library for documenting Scientific Python libraries.

 .. _NumPy: http://www.numpy.org/
 .. _Matplotlib: http://matplotlib.org/